 Make It Mandatory and Do It Together

 By mandating that vaccination records be required, any organisation can eliminate the risk of a staff member falling seriously ill while responding to a natural disaster.
 Explain to each staff member of the risk involved to not only themselves but the other staff members and those that they are serving.
-Offer regular visits for the whole staff to a facility such as the London Travel Clinic so that everyone can easily stay up to date and do it as a team.
+Offer regular visits for the whole staff to a facility so that everyone can easily stay up to date and do it as a team.

 Make regular reviews of vaccination records a routine part of the quarterly schedule.
 Set aside a specific date and time to check that every staff member is up to date, and provide notices and a deadline to those who are in need of vaccinations.
 Many organisations hesitate to provide a strict deadline for a staff member because failure to meet it means that you will need to dismiss them until they are once again up to date.
 While it can often be difficult to keep charity organisations fully staffed, it is better to have fewer individuals who are completely prepared than to deal with the repercussions of a staff member falling ill or worse due to lack of necessary jabs.

 Keeping records of every individual’s vaccinations is of paramount importance when it comes to the health and safety of your staff.
 Having a record will provide you with the assurance that each staff member is up to date on all necessary jabs, allowing them to immediately respond in times of distress without having to worry about their own wellbeing.